Mount Carmel welcome all pupils and their families who have been offered a Year 7 place for September 2023.

 CLICK THE TABS BELOW TO SEE LOTS MORE INFORMATION

 When you arrive on your first day at Mount Carmel, make your way to the front entrance where staff and pupils will direct you straight to the gym.

 At 8.50am your new form teacher will take you to your form rooms and tell you everything you will need to know about your first day.
 They will give you a planner and your timetable.

 All you need to bring on your first day is your bag to take books home in and your pencil case.

 Probably most of you will not have worn a tie as part of your school uniform before.
 Every year group wears a different colour of tie.
-Pupils starting in Year 7 September 2020 will wear a tie with blue stripes and stars, this will be 'your tie' until you leave in Year 11.
+Pupils starting in Year 7 September 2023 will wear a tie with red stripes and stars, this will be 'your tie' until you leave in Year 11.